 PERSONAL GROWTH THROUGH RESPONSIBILITY

 We believe being good to others is essential to building character and self worth.
-When a student takes responsibility for himself and also for helping someone besides himself, he learns the value of humility, gratitude, and compassion.
+We enroll boys and instill in each of them responsibility for himself and also for helping someone besides himself, he learns the value of humility, gratitude, and compassion.

 A favorite of parents, every student has to do his own laundry.
 Lower-level students wash their clothes by hand—ringing them out and hanging them up to dry.
 Higher-level students can earn the privilege of using the washing machine and eventually the dryer.

 Resolution Ranch has two chefs on staff.
 Students help the chefs prepare the food, serve their fellow students, and wash dishes.
 Upper-level students can earn the privilege of becoming Kitchen Captain, helping ensure the kitchen runs smoothly.